 Constantly put your baby to sleep within their awake time, this will help them get out of sleep debt, and you’d successfully break the overtired cycle.

 Trick: To get your baby to sleep during the day, turn off the lights to trick them into thinking it’s nighttime.
-Their body would begin to release Melatonin in response to the darkness, and they’d fall asleep.
+Their body would release Melatonin in response to the darkness, and they’d fall asleep.

 Also, consider creating a workable early bedtime as a long-term strategy to ensure your baby always gets enough rest.

 Before you make long-term adjustments to your baby’s sleep time, track their sleep pattern.
-Watch them closely to figure out the amount of sleep they get during the day and at night.
+Watch them closely to figure out the amount of sleep they get during the day and night.

 This will also help you observe when your baby is about to incur another sleep debt.

 Breaking an overtired cycle isn’t a day’s job.
 It will take patience and consistency.
-Having a baby overtired and stressed means that you are also overtired and stressed, right?
+Having a baby overtired and stressed means you are also overtired and stressed, right?